Free TABE Reading Exam

 A. Although a statistic about early childhood obesity might belong in a passage focusing on obesity rates, it would be off-topic information in this paragraph on the harm of fad dieting.
 See Lesson: Main Ideas, Topic Sentences, and Supporting Details.

-Read the passages below and answer the question.
+36. Read the passages below and answer the question.
 Many people find termites to be destructive little pests, but they are actually ingenious little creatures.
 If you were to look at a termite mound, you would see first hand how incredible these insects are.
 These masters of construction work together to erect high-functioning, green-energy skyscrapers out of nothing but soil, saliva, and dung.
 The largest one documented is in the Democratic Republic of Congo.
 This mound, measuring 12.8 meters (41.9 feet) tall, has heat regulation and air conditioning systems.
 It also contains numerous chambers for food storage, gardens, and babies.
-And just think: a termite is only .6 cm long, yet it is still capable of building a sophisticated structure that’s 2,013 times its size! * As we hiked along the dusty trail deep within the Congo, our tour guide suddenly stopped and held up his hand.
+And just think: a termite is only .6 cm long, yet it is still capable of building a sophisticated structure that's 2,013 times its size! * As we hiked along the dusty trail deep within the Congo, our tour guide suddenly stopped and held up his hand.
 Panic rose inside me, as I expected to see a ghastly hyena or other vicious predator in our midst.
 But he slowly pointed toward a large mound off the side of the path.
 What on earth?
 It rose high above us, a tall, sandy structure, its arms outstretched to the sky.
-“This,” he began in a whisper so as not to disturb its inhabitants, “is a termite mound.
+"This," he began in a whisper so as not to disturb its inhabitants, "is a termite mound.
 Inside are thousands of termites.
 These tiny little insects have worked together to build this massive structure.
-And not only is it ventilated to keep them cool, but there are tons of little rooms or chambers inside for different purposes.”
+And not only is it ventilated to keep them cool, but there are tons of little rooms or chambers inside for different purposes."
 WHOA.
 A termite mound?
 How on earth did those pesky little bugs do that?
-Question: With which statement would the author of Passage 1 most likely agree with?
+Question: What is the primary purpose of Passage 2?

 Explanation

-Read the text below and answer the following question.
+37. Read the text below and answer the following question.
 It is perhaps unsurprising that fad diets are so common given the level of obesity in American society.
 But over the long term, most fad diets are harmful both to the health and to the waistline.
 Many such diets advocate cutting out one major nutrient, such as fats or carbohydrates.
-Others suggest fasting over long periods or eating from fixed menu options that may not meet the body’s needs.
+Others suggest fasting over long periods or eating from fixed menu options that may not meet the body's needs.
 Most of these diets are highly impractical, and many lead directly or indirectly to binge eating and other unhealthy behaviors.
 Read the following description of the paragraph: The author argues unfairly against fad diets without taking their good qualities into account.
 Question: Why is this not a valid description of the main idea?

 Explanation